Frequently Asked Questions about Blood Donation

 It is recommended that you call the donor center before you come to donate to inquire about any medications you are taking.
 Most times, taking medications will not keep you from donating.

-- Can I donate if I am sick or pregnant?
+- Can I donate if I am pregnant?

-If you are taking an antibiotic, running a fever, pregnant, or feeling ill, you’ll need to wait for another time before donating.
+If you are pregnant, you’ll need to wait until six weeks after you deliver before donating.

-- Can I donate if I am taking prescription medications?
+- Can I donate if I am sick or taking prescription medications?

 - Can I donate if I have had cancer?